dayanidan007/pzprojects/README.md

 This is a project for a job interview in P.Z Projects company

-*The mission*

-Develop with react and NodeJS according to the following:
+The mission is Develop with react and NodeJS according to the following:

 1. The App will open a form with the fields:

 a.
 Creator Name – Single line input

 b.
 Date -  read only/by default will view today’s date

 c.
 Comments – rich text

 d.
 Repeating Table with the following fields:
        i.
 Number – read only/auto numbering
       ii.
 Price – number